mattspriggs/external-apis/README.md

 * https://dev-portal.at.govt.nz: Auckland Transport
 * https://docs.opencollective.com/help/contributing/development/api: GraphQL

+#### API Collections
+* https://api.nasa.gov/api.html: a library of APIs from NASA (picture of the day, natural event tracker, etc.)
+* https://github.com/public-apis/public-apis: a LOT of APIs

-If any of the examples in this list are out of date, please tell one of your facilitators or raise a Pull Request on this repo!
+If any of the examples in this list are out of date, please let your facilitators know and create a Pull Request on this repo!